Meadowsweet

 Flowers: June to September

-Decorative merit: Sweetly almond-scented white flowers, tinged with yellowish-green grow in crowded clusters.
+Decorative merit: Sweetly almond-scented creamy white flowers in cloud-like clusters.
 Fragrant leaves are dark, shiny and fern-like.
 60-120cm high.

 Where: Sun or shade.
 Pond margins and in moisture-retentive soil.
-Grows well with ragged robin and lady’s smock.
+Flowers in succession after ragged robin and lady’s smock.

 Folkore: Elizabethan strewing herb and believed to be a favourite of the red-haired queen.
 Used to flavour mead and wine and added to pot-pourri.